We are proud to launch a new initiative in partnership with Arts of Life!

 In 2016 Anders was an artist in residence with The Arctic Circle sailing expedition in Svalbard, and their work has been shown across the U.S. and abroad including The Wisconsin Film Festival and the Ukrainian Institute of Modern Art.
 Anders has taught all ages and backgrounds with a focus on printmaking, drawing, and DIY-style professional development for working artists, including while on staff at Spudnik from 2019 – 2021.

-Program Curator:
+Program Curators:

 Jill Nahrstedt is an artist, mother, surfer, and traveler exploring relationships between the self and place.
 She accomplishes this through the use of color and images in her paintings, pivoting between realism and abstraction, combining them both in some pieces.
 Jill is seeking the layers that make a life.